Introduction

 What is the Benefit of this Training –What will I learn?

-b) Understanding the principles of an ICAO Annex 14, EASA 139/2014 compliant management system including delivering and effective Quality Management System (QMS) and Safety Management System (SMS)
+b) Understanding the principles of an ICAO Annex 14, EASA 139/2014 compliant management system including delivering an effective Quality Management System (QMS) and Safety Management System (SMS)

-d) Develop an understanding regarding how to Identify areas which need special attention and how to apply risk based techniques to ensure the correct focus together with appropriate mitigations
+d) Develop an understanding regarding how to Identify areas that need special attention and how to apply risk-based techniques to ensure the correct focus together with appropriate mitigations

-e) Be able to deliver an effect assessment to establish the effectiveness of an Integrated Quality & Safety System.
+e) Be able to deliver an effective assessment to establish the effectiveness of an Integrated Quality & Safety System.

 Detailed Content / Topics – The following Subjects will be addressed